 - The Sun’s strong gravity holds all planets in their places.

 - There are some regions in the Sun where the temperature is not that strong; those spots are called ‘sun spots’.
 Sunspots are magnetic regions and look like dark spots on the Sun.
+A sudden explosion of energy near the Sunspots due to magnetic fields is known as Solar flares (4).

 - Staring at the Sun directly without wearing protective glasses on a bright sunny day can damage the eye.